abebriones94/abebriones94/README.md

 - 👋 Hello there!

-- 📚 I have been self-teaching myself Software Development since August 2022.
-I'm motivated to learn non-stop and become a valuable team member.
+- 📚 I am an enthusiastic software developer with a strong desire to continuously learn and improve my skills.
+I have been self-teaching myself software development           since Summer 2022 and am eager to apply my knowledge as a valuable team member.

-- 💬 If you are interested, I would be glad to have a conversation.
+- 💬 I am open to having a conversation about potential opportunities.

-- 💻 LinkedIn: /in/abraham-briones-8045b1244/

-- 🧰 Languages and Tools: JavaScript CSS HTML C# React Visual Studio Bootstrap Git GitHub VSCode
+     You can view my LinkedIn profile at /in/abraham-briones-8045b1244/

+- 🧰 My proficiency with the following languages and tools:

+      JavaScript
+      CSS
+      HTML
+      C#
+      React
+      Visual Studio
+      Bootstrap
+      Git
+      GitHub
+      VSCode